Putha Krishna Chaitanya Reddy

 Putha Krishna Chaitanya Reddy (born 1982) is an Indian politician from Andhra Pradesh.
 He is an MLA from Kamalapuram Assembly constituency in Kadapa district.
 He represents Telugu Desam Party.
 He won the 2024 Andhra Pradesh Legislative Assembly election where TDP had an alliance with BJP and Jana Sena Party.

 Early life and education

 Reddy is from Kamalapuram.
-His father Putha Narasimha Reddy contested the Kamalapuram seat on TDP ticket unsuccessfully four times from 2004 to 2019 Assembly election.
+His father Putha Narasimha Reddy contested the Kamalapuram seat on INC 1 time in 2004 and TDP ticket unsuccessfully 3 times from 2009 to 2019 Assembly election.
 He completed his M.Sc. in Information and Technology in 2005 at Middlesex University, England.

 Political career

 Reddy won the 2024 Andhra Pradesh Legislative Assembly election from Kamalapuram Assembly constituency representing Telugu Desam Party.
 He polled 95,207 votes and defeated Pochimareddy Ravindranath Reddy of YSR Congress Party by a margin of 25,357 votes.